 In February 2015, Francesca Leone realizes a solo in Singapore.
 In October, The Triennale in Milan hosted an installation art exhibition called “Our Trash”, a project composed of 18 aluminium gratings protected by a perspex showcase, on which spectators can walk.
 The project proposes a reflection on the issues surrounding the environment.
 Simultaneously, also in Milan, the ArcGallery gallery is presenting another 15 works from the series “Our Trash”.

 In 2017, she was the protagonist of another grand installation exhibition at the Macro Museum of Contemporary Art in Rome, where she presented “Garden”, a complex display that combines the works of “Our Trash” with three monumental creations made of concrete that are the result of Francesca’s continuous research centered on the topics of environmental awareness and memory.
 The exhibition was accompanied by the publication of 150 signed and numbered copies of a “book-work” with written text by Danilo Eccher.
 After being invited by the Regional Department of Cultural Heritage and Sicilian Identity of Palermo, in June 2018 Francesca returned to the city after 10 years, with the exhibition “Monaci” curated by Danilo Eccher and hosted at the Real Albergo dei Poveri simultaneously with Biennale Manifesta 12.
 In that year, in fact, Palermo had been elected the Capital of Culture.
 2018 was then closed with the large solo exhibition “Domus” at the Palacio de Gaviria in Madrid.
 Curated once again by Danilo Eccher, it enclosed Francesca’s career path of the previous three years.
-In 2020 she has presented the installation “Can a muddy and black sky be illuminated?” in the Magazzino Art Gallery in Rome, where 21 painted recovered metal sheets tell “a story where the memory of painting emerges, where color’s emotion vibrates, where the art of Francesca Leone is recognized, capable of tarnishing a ‘darkness denser than pitch’”, as described by Danilo Eccher, curator of the exhibition.
+In 2020 she has presented the installation “Si può illuminare un cielo melmoso e nero?” in the Magazzino Art Gallery in Rome, where 21 painted recovered metal sheets tell “a story where the memory of painting emerges, where color’s emotion vibrates, where the art of Francesca Leone is recognized, capable of tarnishing a ‘darkness denser than pitch’”, as described by Danilo Eccher, curator of the exhibition.
 In 2021, in Milan, at Sala delle Colonne in Gallerie d’Italia, the solo-exhibition “Ulteriori gradi di libertà nella città che resiste”, curated by Andrea Viliani.
 In 2022 the collaboration with the curator Danilo Eccher resulted in “Take Your Time”, a collateral event to the 59th Venice Biennale that took place in Salone Verde.

 Francesca currently lives and works between Rome and Miami.